makeandymake/agusmakmun.github.io/_posts/2018-11-29-networked-lights-with-esp8266-and-raspberrypi.markdown

 date:   2018-11-29 21:00:00 +0100
 ---

-_In the interest of clarity, I just want to prefix this post with a little disclaimer.
-This isn't an indepth tutorial, more a project log to inspire others that want to build similar projects.
-There's a minimum amount of knowledge required if you want to build this.
-You'll need to know how to add code in the Arduino IDE and upload it to your device and you'll also need some experience operating and connecting to a Raspberry Pi on the command line.
-The code I've supplied is pretty basic.
-I'm not a full time software developer and the languages used here are certainly not my strong suite so be prepared for some hacky code that could probably be drastically improved.
-If you see any obvious room for improvement, I would love to hear about it!_

 <img src="/static/img/nightlight.jpg">

 A couple of years ago I made my oldest kid a nightlight for his bedroom.
 It was a simple project using a Raspberry Pi Zero, a Pimoroni Unicorn HAT and some code in Python.
 I set it up to change colours at specific times of day to help him know when it was bed time and what time it was ok to get out of bed in the mornings (the little monkey had a horrible habit at waking up at 5am on a Saturday morning!).
 I originally coded up a simple Python Script to control the lights from scratch but then [Tanya](https://twitter.com/tanurai) at Pimoroni wrote up a [really nice guide](https://learn.pimoroni.com/tutorial/tanya/cute-alarm-clock) using the Schedule library that I adapted for my own needs.